-The Canadian construction sector is facing significant challenges in the coming years regarding its commitments to climate change due to a gap in ability, capacity and adaptability of the industry to respond to the emerging – and pressing – needs of climate change.
+Canada’s construction sector is facing significant challenges in the coming years regarding its commitments to climate change due to a gap in ability, capacity and adaptability of the industry to respond to the emerging – and pressing – needs of climate change.
 The construction sector needs a skills development strategy that ensures its workforce can successfully deliver low-carbon infrastructure projects.
+Enter Building It Green.

 We believe the project will become a key driver in supporting the movement to ‘green’ Canada’s construction sector and achieve Canada’s climate objectives.

 Heat & Frost Insulators & Allied Workers (IAHFIAW)